numandev1/react-native-best-practice/README.md

 - Use the `useMemo` hook to memoize arrays and objects which will keep their reference equality (and won't get re-created on each render) as long as the dependencies (second argument) stay the same.
 Also use `useMemo` to cache heavy computations, such as array operations, filtering, etc.
 - Use the `useCallback` hook to memoize a function.
-- If you are re creating objective but can have same values then you can use `useDeepEffect`, `useDeepCallback`, `useDeepImperativeHandle` and `useDeepLayoutEffect` from `import {useDeepEffect, ...} from 'react-native-best-practices'`
+- If you are re creating objective but can have same values then you can use `useDeepEffect`, `useDeepCallback`, `useDeepImperativeHandle` and `useDeepLayoutEffect` from `import {useDeepEffect, ...} from 'react-native-best-practice'`

 In general, function components can be optimized more easily due to the concept of [hooks](https://reactjs.org/docs/hooks-overview.html).
 You can however apply similar techniques for class components, just be aware that this will result in a lot more code.